9brada6/tabs-with-posts/development.md

 ### Icons

-- Add more no comment icons/ create them.
+- Add more no comment icons/create them.
 - Finish Rating Icons

 - Make all icons align perfectly, under all conditions.

 - Change all definitions from svg to symbol?
-- Find a way to remove the duplication of declaring the svg of an icon.
 - Make icons works also inline and via a file.
-- Add test to see if the same id as in file is designated.

-- Make all icons from svg manager return icon object.

 - Add a way to invert category icons?
 - Add License to FontAwesome
+- Add a test to not use presentational attributes.
+Instead put everything into a style attribute.

 ### JS/SCSS